caiocmb7/projetos/ML&AI/world cup 2022/README.md

 * Identified which players have the biggest impact on matches (games versus win percentage)

-* Relationship between the number of goals scored and the number of shots on goal
+* Relationship between the number of goals scored and the number of shots on goal (Which teams were most effective in goal kicks)

 * Predictions columns were analyzed to indicate if there was a upset case in the games.
     - In 64 games, we had 25 upset games (prediction not equals to the real winner of the game)

+* Clustering using k-means to realize new insights

+* Build RandomForestRegressor ML Algorithm using k-fold and gridsearch to predict new games

 ### Conclusion